koji/shintarou/README.md

 # shintarou/新太郎
 shintarou/新太郎 is an npm package to make building web layout easy.
-This lib has 3 components to create a web ui for reactjs app.
+This lib has 3 components to create a web ui for reactjs app. shintarou is easy to install and to use.

+## requirements
+- nodejs: v16.9 - v18
+- package manager: npm/yarn/pnpm
 ## How to install

 ```shell